charliecalvert/CloudNotes/Prog270/Week04.md

 console.log("Server has started:" + port);
 ```

-Notice the lines that Content-Length and are set to values like
+Notice the lines called **Content-Length** and are set to values like
 1877?
 You might need to change these to reflect the size your page.
 You can see the page size by going to the appropriate directory
 in the terminal and issuing the ls -la.
 It creates output like this: